longhpzigvy/zv-react-training/Training5/README.md

   - If the user logged -> `/app/*` -> redirect to `/login`
   - If the user go to the url path which != `/login` or != `/app/*` then check user logged or not, logged redirect to `/app`, not logged redirect to `/login`
   - Whenever call to backend API and get the 403 status, we should add notification "You have not permission to do it" and redirect to `/app` (You can login with User role andcall **GET** `/users` to get this status)
+  - Once they've logged in and refresh the page, the user should be stayed as logged in
   - Nice to use redux saga in task
   - Reducer, actions must be designed well